 - Dust dried noodles with corn flour.

-- In a large frying pan or deep pot, bring oil to a simmering point.
+- In a large fry pan or deep saucepan, bring oil to a simmering point.
 You can test it by dropping a short strand of noodles into the oil and see if it quickly bubbles around it and fries.

 - Once heat is ready, slowly drop noodles into oil to fry for about 2-3 minutes or until golden brown colour.
 Remove and place on paper towels to remove excess oil.

-- Place the wombok cut side down, trim and remove the base of wombok.
-Thinly slice the wombok leaves starting at the bottom with the white leaves.
-Set aside for mixing.
+- Thinly slice wombok leaves starting at the bottom with the white leaves.

 - Peel and shred carrot into matchsticks.

 - Slice apple into thin matchstick strips and place into a bowl of salted cold water.
 When ready to assemble, remove from water and pat dry with paper towels.

 - Wash scallions, remove roots and chop into 0.5cm rounds.

 - Wash cilantro leaves well and roughly chop.